-The surge in capacity expected in 2015 will not be sustainable if feedstock supply is not forthcoming and markets do not absorb output.
-While the plants may nominally come on stream, BMI's latest Iran Petrochemicals Report states that operation rates are likely to be low and plants will be operating at a loss unless Iranian producers can pass on the full costs of production onto consumers in export markets.
+While the plants may nominally come on stream, operation rates are likely to be low and plants will be operating at a loss unless Iranian producers can pass on the full costs of production onto consumers in export markets.
 To operate at reasonable levels of capacity utilisation, olefins output would have to increase by a third and polymers by a third, but the demand may not exist and may not have existed even without the sanctions regime.